momentum-projects/django-habit-tracker/README.md

 ## Project Requirements

-- Your project should have registration and login.
+- Your project should have registration, login, and logout.
 - Users should be able to create new habits and track those habits with trackers, or daily records (what you call it is up to you).
 - Each habit should have a name and a target or goal.
-What is this "target"?
-Each habit should have a daily number of some action you want to do.
+A "target" in this context is the quantity of some action you want to do each day.
 Some examples:
     - I want to walk 1000 steps daily
     - I want to write 100 lines of code daily
     - I want to talk to 2 new people each day
     - I want to read 200 pages daily
     - I want to sleep 8 hours daily
 - Once you have habits, you should be able to make a daily record of your activity on each habit.
-That record should contain a date and a number for that date.
+That record should contain a date and a quantity (i.e., a record of your activity in reference to the target) for that date.
 - A user can only have **one record per day per habit**.
-You will need to use the [`constraints` option for models](https://docs.djangoproject.com/en/4.0/ref/models/constraints/) with `UniqueConstraint` to make the habit records unique by user, habit, and day.
+You will need to use the [`constraints` option for models](https://docs.djangoproject.com/en/4.1/ref/models/constraints/) with `UniqueConstraint` to make the habit records unique by user, habit, and day.
 - Optimally, users can edit/update records and add records for previous days.
 - The URL for creating and updating a record should be the same and should use the habit primary key, year, month, and day in the URL.
-For example: `habit/1/2021/6/18`
+For example: `habit/1/2023/1/4`
-    - We want to do this so that we can have a single url that will work for a new record and will also allow changing an existing one.
+    - This a single url will work for a new record and will also allow changing an existing one.
-    - You'll want to look into the [`get_or_create()` method](https://docs.djangoproject.com/en/4.0/ref/models/querysets/#django.db.models.query.QuerySet.get_or_create) for this.
+    - You'll want to look into the [`get_or_create()` method](https://docs.djangoproject.com/en/4.1/ref/models/querysets/#django.db.models.query.QuerySet.get_or_create) for this.
     - You can put the form for creating and updating on this page or elsewhere, as your user interface dictates.

 - On the detail page for a habit, you should be able to see all the records for that habit in an HTML table.
-Show the user whether they met their goal for that day visually somehow -- maybe via colors.
-Think about accessibility here -- how would a user that can't see know whether they met their goal each day?
+Show the user whether they met their goal for that day visually somehow, maybe using different colors.
+Think about accessibility here; how would a user that can't see know whether they met their goal each day?
 - Make your interface as easy to use as possible.
 Think about what makes the most sense to enter and review data quickly.
 Consider using a calendar to show records.

 ### Some stretch goals for this project